wlonk/arcadia/arcadia.md

-At the end of each season (a bunch of sessions with a coherent arc), go through a questionnaire and ask the table about each character: whether they have done this, or that, etc. They will gain XP based on that, which they can use to modify their face card powers and possibly some other things.
+At the end of each season (a bunch of sessions with a coherent arc), go through a questionnaire and ask the table about each character: whether they have done this, or that, etc. They will gain XP based on that, which they can use to modify their reputations and relationships and possibly some other things.
 They may also change out a desire, and should redefine their relationships with the NPCs.

 TODO: Actually make growth questions.

+Perhaps XP can also be used to expand Perception questions?

 ### Weather